 Prevalence of bullying among young carers

 Research has shown that young carers are a vulnerable group and are significantly more likely to be bullied.
-Young carers have a range of responsibilities which might include caring for a sick relative or friend.
+Young carers have a range of responsibilities which might include caring for a sick relative or friend, or taking on the role of translator for their parents if English is not their first language.
 This can have a significant impact on their lives which can leave them feeling different or isolated from their peers, they may miss out on social opportunities and are more likely to be bullied or harassed (Carers Trust, 2016).

 Experiences of bullying among young carers